- April 09, 2018

 In April 2017, the National Association of Scholars released Outsourced to China: Confucius Institutes and Soft Power in American Higher Education, a comprehensive report on the way the Chinese government infiltrates American colleges and universities to enhance its own image.
 At that time, we counted 103 Confucius Institutes in the United States.

-As of June 2019, NAS counts a total of 90 Confucius Institutes in the United States.
-We identify 83 Confucius Institutes at American colleges and universities.
-We also identify 1 Confucius Institute at a private educational organization, the China Institute, and 6 Confucius Institutes at K-12 public school districts.* Our list includes one Confucius Institute, at the University of Iowa, that is scheduled to close in July 2019.
+As of July 2019, NAS counts a total of 90 Confucius Institutes in the United States.
+We identify 82 Confucius Institutes at American colleges and universities.
+We also identify 1 Confucius Institute at a private educational organization, the China Institute, and 7 Confucius Institutes at K-12 public school districts.*

 We also list separately 24 Confucius Institutes that have closed in the United States, since 2014, along with the stated reason for the closure.